Tcodrz/contact-form/README.md

 then run 'npm run serve:all'

-this will start a mock server using json-server at 'http://localhost:3000' this will also start an Angular development sever at 'http://localhost:4200'
+this will start a mock server using json-server at 'http://localhost:3000' \n this will also start an Angular development sever at 'http://localhost:4200'

 ## Working Demo